tradingview/lightweight-charts/docs/timescale.md

 ### getVisibleRange()

-Returns current visible time range of a chart in the form of an object with the first and the last time points of a timerange, or returns null if the chart has no data at all.
+Returns the current visible time range of the chart as an object with the first and last time points of the time range, or returns `null` if the chart has no data at all.

 ```javascript
 chart.timeScale().getVisibleRange();